-If you have any questions or would like to volunteer to serve candles, please contact Michelle Curry at email@example.com or call 610-861-1583.
+If you have any questions or would like to volunteer to serve candles, please contact In-Chi Chow Rivera at email@example.com call 610-861-1583.

 Thank you to those of you who volunteered in the past to serve as tray bearers and candle servers.
 Volunteers are asked to arrive 1½ hours before the service begins and do not need tickets.